primatejs/primate/docs/guide/guards.md

 between guest and authenticated users.
 In Primate, excluding certain clients from accessing routes is achieved with guards.

-A guard is a function that, like all route functions, receives a `request` object as its sole parameter.
+A guard is a function that, like all route functions, accepts a `request` object as its sole parameter.
 Guards are tasked with deciding whether to let clients pass through, and they do so by returning exactly `true`.
 If the guard returns anything else, including `undefined`, the route function won't execute.